evantoli/evantoli.github.io/_posts/Coding/2016-03-08-migrate-svn-repository-to-git-repository.md

 ## Create an actual remote Git repository

 You will now need an actual Git remote repository.
-This may be a GitHub account, a BitBucket server, or something else.
-Generally you will use their user interface to create a new empty repository and then take note of the repository URL.
+This may be on a GitHub, BitBucket, or other Git server.
+You will probably use their user interface to create a new empty repository and then take note of the repository URL.

-### Add an origin remote to you local Git repository
+### Add an origin remote to your local Git repository

 Assuming that your GitHub or BitBucket server will become your official code-base and be known as the `origin` you would set this into your